Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Security Enhanced**](https://www.nexusmods.com/morrowind/mods/47038) by OperatorJack --  adds hotkeys for lockpicks and probes, as well as hotkey cycling options, ordering options, and auto-equip options for activating locked or trapped objects.
 - [**More Traps**](https://www.nexusmods.com/morrowind/mods/44279) by abot -- dynamically traps containers.
 If you're using Containers Animated, load this AFTER Containers Animated.
 - [**Skill-based Trap Detection**](https://www.nexusmods.com/morrowind/mods/47120) by AdituV
+- [**Lightweight Lua Scheduling**](https://www.nexusmods.com/morrowind/mods/48584) by OEA -- Uses Lua to create a dynamic NPC "schedule": NPCs disappear, lock doors, and can't be talked to inside between 8 and 8.
+These three features can be toggled in an MCM.
+- [**More Attentive Guards**](https://www.nexusmods.com/morrowind/mods/48622) by Celediel - An MWSE-Lua mod that replicates Inquisitive Guards by RubberMan and Protective Guards by Fliggerty.
+Guards that catch the player sneaking about in town will follow them for a length of time dependent on their sneak skill and will come to the aid of an unwanted player who is attacked unprovoked

 ## Stop right there, criminal scum!
 - [**Manipulated**](https://www.nexusmods.com/morrowind/mods/47222) by MetaBarj0 -- Mental manipulation is now illegal